search ]

 3. Monitor Security

-• Install a security plugin like Wordfence or iThemes Security
+• Install a security plugin such as Wordfence or iThemes Security

-• Use strong passwords and change them periodically
+• Use strong, unique passwords and update them periodically

 • Enable two-factor authentication for admin users